Commercialization of the world’s smallest and thinnest crystal timing device with a product thickness of 1/2 or less than conventional products

 Consult our sales representative for other specifications.

-- Notice Regarding the Recording of Non-Operating Income (Subsidy Income)
+- Notice Regarding Recording of Non-Operating Income (Foreign Exchange Gains)